vapor/docs/docs/advanced/testing.md

 }
 ```

-## Using XCTest
+## XCTVapor

-If you prefer XCTest over the Swift Testing framework, or if a project requires compatibility with a more traditional approach, XCTest is fully supported.
-Here’s how you can get started:
+Vapor includes a module named `XCTVapor` that provides test helpers built on `XCTest`.
+These testing helpers allow you to send test requests to your Vapor application programmatically or running over an HTTP server.

+### Getting Started

-First ensure that the `XCTVapor` module has been added to your package's test target.
+To use the `XCTVapor` module, ensure it has been added to your package's test target.

 ```swift
 let package = Package(